Click Here

 Chipmunks and smart cars on the North Airfield

-The "A3" chipmunk flight - Cadets - left to right...
+The "A3" Chipmunk flight - Cadets - left to right...

 Rear - Shimmons, Griffiths, Foulger, Synnott, Yates, Carter, Walton - Instructors?